How to monitor your students' learning progress: BookWidgets reports

 As its definition says, Formative assessment is used to monitor student’s learning processes to provide ongoing feedback that can be used by instructors or teachers to improve their teaching and by students to improve their learning.

-Bear in mind that monitoring a student’s progress takes time and some good observation skills.
-BookWidgets makes it easier to tie all the ends together and give you a nice overview.
-You get to chance to help students faster and to reflect on your own instructions and evaluation questions as well.
+Bear in mind that monitoring a student’s progress takes some good observation skills.
+Giving 360-degree feedback takes time but BookWidgets makes it easier to tie all the ends together and give you a nice overview.
+You get the chance to help students faster and to reflect on your own instructions and evaluation questions as well.
+Come and meet like-minded BookWidgets teachers in our Facebook group and get inspired!